 The future of c-stores is exciting as brands continue to rapidly invest in innovation, especially mobile strategies that deliver speed and convenience.
 And just like restaurant brands, c-stores that get the customer experience right will be better positioned to not only break away from the competition but increase market share.

-This post originally appeared on C-Store Dive.
+A version of this post originally appeared in C-Store Dive.